Comparing Single-Parent, Group, and Cell Captives:

 Best for: Mid-sized businesses that want in on captive benefits and spend at least $250,000 on premiums annually.

-Make sure to read this in-depth guide to learn more about group captives.
+Take a moment to read this in-depth guide to learn more about group captives.

 Cell Captive

 Think of this like renting an office in a larger building.
-You control your own “cell” but share infrastructure with other businesses
+You control your own “cell” but share infrastructure with other businesses.

-Make sure to read this in-depth guide to learn more about cell captives.
+Take a moment to read this in-depth guide to learn more about cell captives.

 Side-by-Side Comparison Chart